 A vaccine injury claim is initiated by filing a petition with the Court of Federal Claims in Washington, D.C.
 Once the petition is filed, a Special Master is assigned to the case.
 A Special Master is a specialized judge that presides over vaccine injury claims only.
 The Special Master decides the outcome of the case instead of a jury.

 The Department of Health and Human Services (“HHS”) oversees the Vaccine Injury Compensation Program.
 Therefore, HHS acts as the defendant in these cases.
 HHS reviews the petition and decides whether to dispute the claim.
 In many cases, HHS will concede that the vaccine caused the injury, illness, or reaction.
+My Vaccine Lawyer represents hundreds of clients each year in the Vaccine Injury Compensation Program.

 Parents or legal guardians of a child or disabled adult who received a vaccine covered by the VICP can also file a claim.
 Legal representatives of the estate of a deceased person who received a vaccine covered by the VICP can also file a claim, and may allege that the decedent’s death resulted from the vaccine injury.